plone/volto/docs/source/configuration/validation.md

 ### Advanced scenarios

-If, for some reason, you can't modify the existing implementation of the JSON schema definitions for existing content types, blocks, or forms, you can use the following advanced validator registrations, which allows you to register validators depending on the `field`, the `widget`, the `behaviorName` (in case of a content type), or the `blockType` (in case of a block).
+If, for some reason, you can't modify the existing implementation of the JSON schema definitions for existing content types, blocks, or forms, you can use the following advanced validator registrations.
+These allow you to register validators according to whether it is a `field`, `widget`, `behaviorName` (for content types), or `blockType` (for blocks).

 #### Field `type` validators